Love Plus One

 "Love Plus One" is a 1982 single by the British new wave band Haircut One Hundred from their debut album Pelican West.
 It was the band's biggest hit in their native UK, where it reached No. 3 and was certified gold by the BPI for sales in excess of 400,000 copies.

-Release and reception
+Release

 The single was released in the UK in January 1982, entering the UK Singles Chart at No. 36 and quickly moving up to No. 12 two weeks later, eventually reaching No. 3.
-It stayed in the top 40 for a total of 11 weeks.
-It was Single of the Week in Smash Hits, where Ian Birch described the song as "a nifty mover with plenty of interesting details" and predicted it would become an even bigger hit than "Favourite Shirts (Boy Meets Girl)".
+It stayed in the top 40 for a total of 11 weeks, ending up being the 14th best-selling single in the UK that year.

 The single was the band's only hit in the United States, where it peaked at No. 37 on the Billboard Hot 100 chart.
+In 2022, Rolling Stone ranked it 79 on their list "100 Best Songs of 1982".
 The song ranked at No. 90 on VH1's 100 Greatest One Hit Wonders of the 1980s.

+The introduction xylophone on the studio version was undertaken by astronomer Patrick Moore, Nick Heyward was a massive fan of Sir Patrick Moore and was inspired by his performances.
+Sir Patrick Moore has also performed a rendition of "Firestarter" by the Prodigy.
+Nick Heywood first met Patrick Moore in Llandudno after a Patrick Moore Lecture in Venue Cymru in 1980, Moore a keen pianist played an early version of this Song at the Washington, where it was originally called Be Wise.

+Critical reception

+"Love Plus One" was Single of the Week in Smash Hits, where Ian Birch described the song as "a nifty mover with plenty of interesting details" and predicted it would become an even bigger hit than "Favourite Shirts (Boy Meets Girl)".